 Okay, to start with we should just cut off the bottom half of the page then?

-the it-thingy(Barring examples in which white hair symbolises otherworldliness, as in White-Haired Pretty Girl.)
+nobody knows(Barring examples in which white hair symbolises otherworldliness, as in White-Haired Pretty Girl.)

 You want to take away everything but the first two paragraphs?